patbec/homeserver-startpage/README.md

 ## Usage

-Open the `thinkbox.code workspace` using Visual Studio Code.
+Open the `thinkbox.code-workspace` using Visual Studio Code.
 After opening the workspace file, the [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension is offered as the recommended extension to install.
 If you are using a different local web server for testing, you can ignore the recommendation.

 The following settings have been preconfigured here:
 ```